Skip to main content

 Inca Trail

-South America's most famous trek is an unforgettable way to reach the lost Inca city of Machu Picchu.
-Along the way, the four-day trek takes hikers past three Andean mountain passes, Inca ruins, and views of the snow-capped Andes, culminating in a stellar sunrise over Machu Picchu—a UNESCO World Heritage site—from the Sun Gate.
+South America's most famous trek is an unforgettable way to reach the lost Inca city of Machu Picchu, both a UNESCO World Heritage Site and one of the New Seven Wonders of the World.
+The 4-day trek takes hikers past mountain passes, Inca ruins, and views of the snow-capped Andes.
+Arriving at the iconic archaeological site via the Inca Trail also means you’ll be one of the first to glimpse a stellar sunrise over Machu Picchu from the Sun Gate.

 For many travelers to the Sacred Valley, hiking the Inca Trail to Machu Picchu is as much a part of the bucket list experience as seeing the ruins themselves.
 If you want to visit the site but aren't an experienced hiker, you can instead look for day tours to Machu Pichu that don't involve trekking, along with 1- and 2-day treks on the "short Inca Trail."